 In case you hadn’t noticed, the MK4 framesets have arrived, and they truly are a rollicking great ball of radness.
 I’m very happy with the way they turned out.
 That’s an understatement, by the way.
 There’s always a certain amount of trepidation when I release a new frameset – will people like it?
 Will the colours look good?
 Will it be shit?
 But the moment I pulled this one from its box I actually ceased to care what anyone else thought, which is definitely a good sign.
 I have a trail in the woods that all my bikes are regularly ragged down, the upshot of knowing a line so well is that you instantly know how good or bad a new model is in relation to the last one, and on this occasion I was floored (not literally) by how much faster and capable this new incarnation is.

 The result is a bike that absolutely rips, you can throw it down rocky trails and dart between the obstacles at silly speeds, the forks legs also remove a huge amount of trail chatter but on the same note have very little brake flutter due to the angle of the curve.
 Worth mentioning also is that when you’re up to proper speeds this set up carves perfectly, there’s no understeer or oversteer, it just goes where you want it.
 Of course, a number of people have already commented that, ‘but my (enter name of high end full-suzzer) handles great with superslack head angle and 44mm offset forks’, and yes, I’ve no doubt about this being true for those riders, but this is a rigid bike that intrinsically has very different needs when it comes to handling and the way its ridden and navigated.

 The question that many of you might be asking is of course, How does it compare to the earlier ones, the MK1 thru 3?
 Well, its 28mm longer in the top tube, so there’s a lot more room for fore and aft movement in the cockpit, but in short its faster and more stable.
-The front wheel is quite a way out, and coupled with the springy fork you can let it rip on the descents, and certainly, the faster it goes the more capable it feels.
+The front wheel is quite a way out, and coupled with the springy fork you can let it go on the descents, and certainly, the faster it goes the more capable it feels.
 The front end geometry is designed around a 29+ front tyre, but the steering is designed to feel like a MK3 with a 27.5+ front tyre in terms and steering response.
-It’s early days and i’m still learning this bike, but i’d say i’m already riding some 10% faster through the rough stuff on this.
+It’s early days and i’m still learning this bike, but i’d say i’m already riding substantially faster through the rough stuff on this.
 A lot of people wrongly assume the front will feel really sluggish but the opposite is true, there’s zero delay on the handling and the speed that it can change direction is definitely one of its plus points.